wise-home/jobs/developer.md

 tel: +45 31 27 04 40
 mailto: lasse@wisehome.dk

-See more about wise home and Vesta Merkur here:
+See more about Wise Home and Vesta Merkur here:

 * [http://wisehome.dk/](http://wisehome.dk/) (In Danish)
 * [http://vestamerkur.dk/](http://vestamerkur.dk/) (In Danish)